haroldship/masters-thesis-knowledge-info/README.md

 # Investigating the Statistical Properties of the Double Kernel Density Estimator
 ## Harold Ship, University of Haifa

+### Fixed in version 0.9
+ - [x] Theory: major rewrite
+ - [x] Method: double integral with (x1, x2) in W as limits
+ - [x] Method: 4.2.1: "in many cases": when & how?
+ - [x] Method: 4.4: "A common method for bandwidth selection..." to start

 ### Fixed in version 0.8
  - [x] Results: major rewrite
  - [x] Results: 5.1 mentions 5.6-7 but not 5.2-4